 What is private information?

-In order to determine if information is private, the question to ask is whether the person making the complaint has a reasonable expectation of privacy.
+In order to determine if the information is private, the question to ask is whether the person making the complaint has a reasonable expectation of privacy.
 In 2002, the Court of Appeal rejected an anonymity claim by footballer, Garry Flitcroft on the grounds that he was a celebrity who had “courted” the attention of the public and was therefore open to a greater level of such scrutiny than the general public or even other “celebrities”.
-He therefore did not have a reasonable expectation of privacy.
+He, therefore, did not have a reasonable expectation of privacy.